cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 Manubot issue tracker.
 It would be totally reasonable to hit their SPARQL endpoint with one query per Manubot build and continue being good open source citizens.

-This blog post might have gone off on a couple tangents besides what was relevant for Manubot, but becuase I did all of these things to set up the internet presence of Enveda Biosciences when I worked there last year, it could serve as a good guide for any new organizations to get up to speed.
+This blog post might have gone off on a couple tangents besides what was relevant for Manubot, but because I did all of these things to set up the internet presence of my previous employer, it could serve as a good guide for any new organizations to get up to speed.